Regional Economic Accounts: About Regional

 The regional economic accounts tell us about the geographic distribution of U.S. economic activity and growth.
 The estimates of gross domestic product by state and state and local area personal income, and the accompanying detail, provide a consistent framework for analyzing and comparing individual state and local area economies.

 Read more about the Regional Program in the BEA Customer Guide.
 (PDF, pages 17-19)

 Uses of the Regional Program Estimates

-- The Federal government uses regional income and product estimates to distribute $320.8 billion to states.
+- The Federal government uses regional income and product estimates to distribute funds to states:

 - Eighteen states have set constitutional or statutory limits on state government revenues or spending that are tied to BEA state personal income or one of its components | September 2013 (PPT)

 - The National Oceanic and Atmospheric Administration (NOAA) produces statistics for coastal areas, utilizing BEA regional statistics.

 - Academic researchers use the estimates for applied economic research.

 - Businesses, trade associations, and labor organizations use the estimates for market research.